msank00/msank00.github.io/_posts/2019-10-30-blog_810_Statistical_Analysis.md

 ----

-# What is Varietional Inference?
+# What is Variational Inference?

 - Variational inference methods take their name from the `calculus of variations`, which deals with optimizing functions that take other functions as arguments.